neonidian/public-key-infrastructure/two-way-tls-using-java-keytool/README.md

 # Generating Keystore and Truststore for Two Way TLS

-The [bash script] included in this directory helps to generate keystore and truststore for the server.
+The [bash script] included in this directory helps to generate keystore and truststore for the server and client.

 **Usage**